 I’m being pampered with a guest post from Jacky (and so are you) Hi, I am a home edding mum who loves all things of a foraging/self sufficiency nature.
 Actually, my love borders on obsessional!
 Recently, my foraging adventures have combined 3 of my favourite things: roses, foraging and preserve making!
 I took the sprogs […]Read More Rosy Jam

 This is so simple and cheap, each year I make three batches and pop it into up to eighteen plus, previously drained (gulp, gulp, gulp) clean (I use sterilising tablets on them because it’s so easy) wine bottles.
-Store it upright, to prevent pressurised leaking, and feel free to start glugging it back chilled, anytime after six weeks.
-It’s delicious.
-Thanks to Angela and Sandra for passing it on.
+Store it upright, to prevent pressurised leaking, and feel free to start glugging it back chilled, anytime after […]Read More Let The Fermentation Begin! – Elderflower Champagne, A Tutorial.

 Large birds of prey are a common sight, it’s most often buzzards.
 The hedges are their lavishly stocked larders.
 From at least 100 yards away you can hear the squeaks and whistles of the bird metropolis.
 As I approach, a patch falls silent, I picture the little side turned faces, bright eyes watching me, then, as […]Read More Sparrow Snacks

 Everywhere we go, huge walls of logs are trustingly stacked up to dry, not simply for this winter, but for two more to come.
 Everywhere.
 G and I never buy wood in England but through resourcefulness and opportunism get fuel for free.
 I say “we” get wood but G finds the tree, chops it […]Read More Wood, Wood Everywhere But Not A Stick To Burn.